 While images with reconstructions of what Constantine’s basilica might have looked like usually show it fully roofed, it is not impossible that it was in fact only partially covered.
 The basilica was clearly ‘circiform’, i.e. it had the form of a Roman circus, with a large semi-circular end running around the apse.
 People could walk through the aisles of the basilica in solemn procession, going around the tombs and tomb slabs in the centre.
 It is fairly certain that family members of the deceased organised funerary meals here as well, a tradition copied from pagan religions.
 This was all part of an early Christian death cult.
 These meals were later actively suppressed by the Church, from the fifth century onwards, and this may be one of the reasons why use of the basilica was discontinued in later centuries.
 At present, not a trace of the Constantinian basilica remains, although its foundations were discovered in 1950.
 A similar building was constructed on the Via Nomentana, near the church of Sant’Agnese fuori le Mura, and there sizeable parts of the funerary basilica can still be seen today.

 The first proper church on this spot was built by Pope Pelagius II (579-590).
 His church was actually built directly over Saint Lawrence’s tomb, so it was to the north of Constantine’s basilica.
 The tomb was in the middle of the nave.
-Pelagius’ church more or less comprises the sanctuary of the present church and a late sixth century mosaic showing the pope and Saint Lawrence can still be admired on the triumphal arch (see above).
+Pelagius’ church more or less comprises the sanctuary of the present church and a late sixth century mosaic showing the pope and Saint Lawrence can still be admired on the triumphal arch (see the image on the left).
 This mosaic nowadays faces the priest instead of the congregation, so it is clear that the orientation of the church – originally south-west – was later reversed: it now faces the north-east.

 There seems to have been a second church here, dedicated to the Virgin Mary, during the reign of Pope Adrianus I (772-795).
 This church was later abandoned, and it seems likely that this happened during the reign of Pope Paschalis I (817-824).
 During the latter’s pontificate, the Roman countryside was plagued by brigands, who often robbed pilgrims and made travelling very unsafe.
 This was the main reason for Paschalis to close down churches outside the walls – fuori le Mura – and move the relics of saints to churches in the city itself (see, for instance, Rome: Santa Prassede).
 But Lawrence was far too important a saint to have his church abandoned and his remains evacuated.
 Pilgrims were still quite willing to leave the relative safety of the city to travel to the shrine of one of Rome’s most important martyrs.
 The church is located about a kilometre outside the walls.
 It was definitely in the countryside in those days, but the distance was not prohibitive.